 Stress and anxiety can activate a strong response from the body, including an increased production of stress hormones.
 When stressed, breathing tends to become shallow and the air is forced higher up in the chest instead of the lower part of the lungs.
 All of this has a poor effect on the gut and can worsen IBS symptoms.

-Practising slow, deep breathing daily helps to relax the body.
+Practicing slow, deep breathing daily helps to relax the body.
 This can quickly decrease the production of stress hormones and calm the gut.
 In a short time, you can learn to breath deeper daily without even thinking of it.
-In addition, regular walks in nature, calming music, and EFT (tapping) are all free but effective stress and IBS treatment strategies.
+In addition, regular walks in nature, calming music, and EFT tapping are all free but very effective stress and IBS treatment strategies.

 Stress also makes people eat faster and this can cause many digestive problems.
 Learn to eat slowly!
 Chew the food properly; enjoy every bite.
-Just by eating slowly you can resolve many stress-related stomach issues.
+In addition, avoiding the use of electronic devices during meals promotes good digestion.
+The point is that eating slowly and feeling relaxed during and after meals can resolve many stress-related stomach issues.

 3. Problematic carbs

-This approach for IBS symptoms means excluding certain carbs that for some reason ferment in the digestive tract.
+For some people, certain carbs and fiber can cause many gut problems.
+This approach for IBS symptoms means excluding carbs that for some reason ferment in the digestive tract.
 The FODMAP diet is an example of this approach.
-This means excluding garlic, onion, lactose (milk sugar), fructose, and oligosaccharides found in bread and other grain products.
-This approach has helped many people to resolve many IBS symptoms.
+Problematic foods include onion, lactose (milk sugar), fructose, and oligosaccharides found in bread and other grain products.
+This approach has helped many to resolve many IBS symptoms.

-Healthy people do not have a problem with these carbs.
+A healthy gut have no problems with these carbs.
 Quite the contrary, they feed beneficial gut bacteria.
-However, some people do not break down the carbs properly causing them to ferment.
+However, some people cannot break down the carbs properly causing them to ferment in the gut.
 This triggers bloating, gas, a swollen stomach, and other symptoms.
 When the fermented carbs reach the colon they can cause diarrhoea or constipation.

 4. Too little stomach acid

-A common problem.
+A common problem especially in the elderly.
 Stomach acid is essential for proper digestion and assimilation of nutrients.
 Stomach acid also helps to kill off harmful microorganisms that enter the gut with the food.
 But the body’s ability to produce stomach acid decreases with age, and this can increase IBS symptoms.

-Adding a supplement like betaine HCL during the main meals helps to increase stomach acid and ease IBS symptoms.
+For some, adding betaine HCL during the main meals might help increase stomach acid and ease IBS symptoms.
 Added acid improves digestion and increases assimilation of nutrients.
 At the same time, it prevents symptoms of acid reflux.
 However, those with ulcers or who are on strong medication should be careful with betaine HCL.